milind-prajapat/Devanagari-Character-Recognition/README.md

 3. **Data augmentation** using image data generator class
 4. **Convolution neural network**
 5. **Boosting technique** resulting in more reliable efficiency

+## Limitations
+* One can not determine vyanjans(consonants) of devanagri script having a matra(diacritic) attached with them.
+* Devanagari digits can not be predicted.
+* Images with excess noise or tilted orientation might hinder efficiency.

 ## References
 * [Dataset](https://drive.google.com/file/d/1ne6XP-Js_JK3PnatCQSJW_hCWQ4JLWkB/view?usp=sharing)